 In short, Europe has something for everyone, and whilst a trip here may not be very friendly on your wallet, it will certainly enrich you in ways money cannot buy.

 When to go depends a lot on which country you are visiting.
 Europe stretches from the warm, balmy Mediterranean sea to the frozen glaciers of Iceland and contains a wide variety of terrains, ecosystems and weather systems, and it is usually raining somewhere.
 In much of Europe, peak times are during the traditional summer holidays in July and August and Christmas in December, with another peak time at Easter.
 It is more expensive to travel during this time and it can get very busy in the touristy resorts and areas.
-September and October are good times to travel, as the weather can still be good (although this is by no means certain) and you can get some bargains on flights and sometimes accommodation too.
+The shoulder seasons of March to May or September and October are good times to travel, as the weather can still be good (although this is by no means certain) and you can get some bargains on flights and sometimes accommodation too.